sapegin/social-likes/content/en/index.md

 onGitHub: on GitHub
 archiveContains: Archive contains all you need to use like buttons with chosen options.
 archiveFooter: <a href="http://sapegin.github.com/social-likes/">Social Likes</a> — <a href="https://github.com/sapegin/social-likes/Readme.md">documentation</a>
 footer: <a href="https://github.com/sapegin/social-likes/blob/master/Readme.md">Documentation</a> with customization and extension examples. <a href="http://sapegin.me/contacts">Contact me</a> if you have any questions or <a href="https://github.com/sapegin/social-likes/issues">file an issue</a> on GitHub.
-Brought to you by <a href="http://sapegin.me/">Artem Sapegin</a> and octocat.